Filter Options

 How much does a 2-day Pilanesberg safari cost?

 “There are lots of variables that will affect the cost of your 2-day Pilanesberg safari, but most safaris start at around US$200 to US$300 per person per day.
-Prices for a more luxurious experience can cost two, or even three times that figure.
+Prices for a more luxurious experience can cost double or triple that figure.
 When calculating how much you can expect to pay for your safari, you also need to consider the time of year when you travel.
-More expensive high-season prices apply from October to April, although low season (which is actually the best time to visit) is not always dramatically cheaper.
-Other variables include the number of people in your traveling group (a small-group tour usually costs more) and the type of safari you choose.
+Prices are more expensive during the high season, from October to April.
+However, the low season (from May to September, which is actually the best time to visit) is not always dramatically cheaper.
+Other variables include the number of people in your group (a small-group tour usually costs more) and the type of safari you choose.
 A private safari costs more than a group safari, sometimes significantly so.
 Remember also that on a 2-day safari, your per-day cost will likely be higher than it would be for a longer safari because transfers on both days will need to be factored in.”

 5